 \subsection{A Transition System on Execution Graphs}

 The operational semantics of the programming language defines a transition system on execution graphs.
-Instead of a detailed syntax, we assume that there is a function $\nextop_P(G)$ which takes an execution graph and returns a set of possible next events from the program $P$: the next operation by one of the unblocked threads, after the events in $G$ have transpired.
+Instead of a detailed syntax, we assume that there is a function $\nextop_P(G)$ which takes an execution graph and returns a set of possible next events from the program $P$: these are the next operations of the unblocked threads, after the events in $G$ have transpired.
 If $\nextop_P(G)$ is empty, then there are no remaining operations and the program has terminated.